Pamphilemkp/NextPress/nextpress/README.md

 # NextPress Blog App
-> Nextpres is a a basic blog app portal allowing the user to perform these navigations:
+Nextpress is a basic blog application portal allowing the user to perform these navigations:
 - List of the authors
 - Paginations
 - Author details